andrew/ultimate-awesome/README.md

 - [awesome-2048-and-beyond](https://github.com/cstrap/awesome-2048-and-beyond) - Waste at least 8 hours of your life. then **multiply** it. ;-).
 - [awesome-web-performance](https://github.com/d4rkr00t/awesome-web-performance) - A list of Web Performance Optimization techniques, tools and resources.
 - [awesome-articles](https://github.com/daveads/awesome-articles) - List of awesome-articles .
+- [awesome-replicate](https://github.com/deepfates/awesome-replicate) - A curated list of tools, guides and resources for the Replicate AI model platform.
 - [awesome-datafusion](https://github.com/edmondop/awesome-datafusion) - A collection of resources about DataFusion.
 - [awesome-gis](https://github.com/elasticlabs/awesome-gis) - A curated list of awesome resources on GIS data and software.
 - [awesome-scientific-image-analysis](https://github.com/epfl-center-for-imaging/awesome-scientific-image-analysis) - A curated list of scientific image analysis resources and software tools.